ItzPabz/paBots-Autoloader/README.md

-# Modular Discord Bot System
+# paBots Modular Bot System

 This system is designed to be a modular Discord bot system.
 The main autoloader `main.py` is responsible for loading each module and allowing it to run on one machine.